A novel switched systems approach to nonconvex optimisation: Background and Problem Statement

 If there are no inequality constraints ($p = 0$), then $\mathcal{G}_{ineq} = \mathbb{R}^n$.
 We additionally label the set on which the equality constraints are satisfied by

 Moving forward, the feasibility set $\Gamma$ is defined as the intersection of the sets $\mathcal{G}_{ineq}$ and $\mathcal{G}_{eq}$, i.e.,

 which is assumed to be non-empty.

-\begin{remark} Note that in contrast to standard formulations of optimisation problems, the constraints in \eqref{probFormulation} are defined as a function of the gradient of the objective function.
-As the matrices $A_{eq}(z), A_{ineq}(z)$ are nonlinear functions of $z$, it is shown in Section \ref{sec:examples} that quadratic programming problems and many nonconvex optimisation problems can be recast into the form of \eqref{probFormulation}. \end{remark}
+\begin{remark} Note that in contrast to standard formulations of optimisation problems, the constraints in \eqref{probFormulation} are defined as a function of the gradient of the objective function. {This formulation was selected primarily for technical reasons, but captures several problems of practical interest.
+As the matrices $A_{eq}(z), A_{ineq}(z)$ are nonlinear functions of $z$, it is shown in Section~\ref{sec:examples} that quadratic programming problems and certain nonconvex optimisation problems, motivated from practice, can be recast into the form of \eqref{probFormulation}.} \end{remark}

-\begin{remark} The requirement of $||\nabla_z f(z)||$ being radially unbounded is used to ensure the boundedness of the trajectories of the proposed optimisation dynamics.
-This requirement is satisfied, for example, by positive-definite quadratic functions. \end{remark}
+\begin{remark} The requirement of $||\nabla_z f(z)||$ being radially unbounded is used to ensure the boundedness of the trajectories of the proposed optimisation dynamics. {While not common within optimisation applications, this condition is often used when analysing ISS systems \cite{satohInputtostateStabilityStochastic2017}.} This requirement is satisfied, for example, by positive-definite quadratic functions. \end{remark}